There are so many incredible benefits of painting for children which makes this art form so much more than just colourful fun for kids!

 These are just a few of the painting benefits for toddlers and preschoolers.

 This post contains affiliate links for educational products that I personally recommend.
 If you purchase through one of them, I earn a commission at no extra cost to you.
 Read the terms and conditions for more details.

 15 Painting Ideas for Kids

-The best way to let your child fully experience painting is to offer various types of washable, non-toxic paints, tools, and surfaces.
+The best way to let children fully experience painting is to offer various types of washable, non-toxic paints, tools and surfaces.